PEOPLE IN INDONESIA

 People in Indonesia are called Indonesians.
 People of Malay descent make up a large portion of the populations in Indonesia, Malaysia and the Philippines.
 The adjective Indonesian refers to the people of Indonesia, which is a relatively recent construct.
 Many people in Indonesia go by the island of their origin— Javanese, Balinese, Sumatran, Moluccan—or their ethnic group—Batak, Toraja or Sundanese.
 Some names like Madurese or even Javanese, refer to both an ethnic group and a people from an island.

-Indonesia is the world's forth most populous nation after China, India and the United States.
-There are 253,609,643 people in Indonesia (estimated in 2014), about half of which live in urban areas.
+Indonesia is the world's fourth most populous nation after China, India and the United States.
+There are 283,587,097 (2025 estimate) people in Indonesia, about half of which live in urban areas.
 Two thirds of Indonesia's people live on Java, Madura and Bali which together occupy only eight percent of the land area of Indonesia.
 Indonesia is also the most populous Muslim nation.
 Only Pakistan and India approach it in terms of total number of Muslims.

 Indonesia is a culturally very diverse nation.
 Ethnic identities are not always clear, stable (even for individuals), or agreed upon; ethnic groups may appear or profess to be more distinct socially or culturally than they actually are.
 But there are about 350 recognized ethnolinguistic groups in Indonesia, 180 of them located in Papua; 13 languages have more than 1 million speakers (see below).
 Javanese make up 45 percent of the population, Sundanese 14 percent, Madurese 7.5 percent, coastal Malays 7.5 percent, and others 26 percent.
 [Source: Library of Congress]

 Indonesians over the years have been called “Indonesians,” Malay Islanders,” and East Indians.”
+The term "Indonesian" was invented by James Richardson Logan in his study The Languages and Ethnology of the Indian Archipelago (1857).
 Although there is great variety of ethnic groups in Indonesia today, the people of Indonesia are unified by national language, economy and religion.
 Some anthropologist distinguish three loosely-defined Indonesian cultures: 1) Hinduized societies that practice rice culture; 2) Islamized coastal cultures; and 3) remote tribal groups.

 Combination of the colonial Kambujas of Hindu-Buddhism faith, the Indo-Persian royalties and traders as well as traders from southern China and elsewhere along the ancient trade routes, these peoples together with the aborigine Negrito Orang Asli and native seafarers and Proto Malays intermarried each other's and thus a new group of peoples was formed and became to be known as the Deutero Malays, today they are commonly known as the Malays.